 Clifton Collins Jr.,

-On November 16, 1959, Truman Capote reads about the murder of a Kansas family.
-There are no suspects.
+On November 16, 1959, Truman Capote reads about the murder of a the Clutter family.
+There's no suspects.
 With Harper Lee, he visits the town: he wants to write about their response.
-First he must get locals to talk, then, after arrests, he must gain access to the prisoners.
+First he must get locals to talk, then, he must gain access to the prisoners.
 One talks constantly; the other, Perry Smith, says little.
-Capote is implacable, wanting the story, believing this book will establish a new form of reportage: he must figure out what Perry wants.
+Capote's implacable, believing this book will establish a new form of reportage: he must figure out what Perry wants.
 Their relationship becomes something more than writer and character: Perry killed in cold blood, the state will execute him in cold blood; does Capote get his story through cold calculation, or is there a price for him to pay?Written by

 Was this review helpful to you?